Connect with others who understand.

 Written by Emily Wagner, M.S.

-Hypertrophic cardiomyopathy (HCM) is a heart condition that causes thickening and stiffening of the left ventricle, the lower left chamber of the heart.
-Most people with HCM have a thickening of the wall between the two ventricles of the heart called septal hypertrophy.
-This makes it difficult for the heart to pump blood properly.
+Hypertrophic cardiomyopathy (HCM) is a heart condition where the heart muscle becomes thicker and stiffer than normal, especially in the lower left chamber of the heart (called the left ventricle).
+Most people with HCM have a thickened wall between the heart’s two lower chambers.
+This condition is known as septal hypertrophy.
+The thickening makes it harder for the heart to pump blood properly.

-In hypertrophic cardiomyopathy, the walls of the left ventricle of the heart are thicker than normal.
+In hypertrophic cardiomyopathy, the walls of the heart’s left ventricle are thicker than normal.
 (Adobe Stock)

 What Is an Echocardiogram?

-An echocardiogram is a type of ultrasound that looks at your heart’s movements.
-It uses sound waves that bounce off the heart and are sent back to a transducer (a hand-held wand), which turns them into live images.
-Cardiologists can use echocardiograms to diagnose cardiovascular issues with the chambers or valves of the heart.
-They can look at systolic function (how your heart pumps) and diastolic function (how it relaxes).
+An echocardiogram is a type of ultrasound that shows how your heart moves.
+It uses sound waves that bounce off your heart and return to a hand-held device called a transducer, which turns the sound waves into live images.
+Cardiologists (heart doctors) use echocardiograms to find problems with the heart’s chambers or valves.
+They can check your systolic function (how well your heart pumps) and diastolic function (how your heart relaxes).
 Ultrasound technology doesn’t use radiation, unlike X-rays or CT scans.

 Cardiologists can use echocardiograms to diagnose cardiovascular issues with the chambers or valves of the heart.